simon-lang/mars-rover-image-viewer/readme.md

 ## Technology Used

 - Coffeescript and Node for all scripting
-- LESS for CSS pre-processing
+- Stylus for CSS pre-processing
 - Pug for HTML templating (previously called Jade)
 - NPM for dependency management
 - Webpack for building/bundling